Armotik/NaurelliaCraftWebsite/readme.md

     - UserIGCrudController.php : Contains the user IG crud controller of the project
     - UserCrudController.php : Contains the user crud controller of the project
   - SecurityController.php : Contains the security controller of the project
+  - ApiController.php : Contains the api controller of the project
+  - IngameShopController.php : Contains the ingame shop controller of the project
   - RegistrationController.php : Contains the registration controller of the project
   - DefaultController.php : Contains the default controller of the project
 - DataFixtures : Contains the data fixtures of the project